sinai-dev/OSLDocs/API/SL_EffectTransform.md

 ?> <b>Note:</b> Even if you don't define any SL_EffectTransforms, your EffectBehaviour is <b>still applied</b> to the base prefab.
 All SL classes have `Override` or `NONE` as the default value if not set.

 ## SL_EffectTransform
-As mentioned above, an SL_EffectTransform is a container for effects and conditions.
-When defining your Effects on items, skills or status effects, you are defining a <b>list of SL_EffectTransforms</b>.
+An `SL_EffectTransform` is simply a container for effects and their conditions.
+When defining your effects on items, skills or status effects, you are generally defining a list of SL_EffectTransforms.

 The fields on an SL_EffectTransform are: